aanshuyadavv/fairness-project/README.md

 ## Notes

 Coverage is computed directly from the DataFrame using the number of unique recommended items divided by the total number of items in the dataset.

+The total number of items is obtained directly from RecBole.
+Since RecBole includes a padding item (item 0), the total item count is adjusted using:

+1683 - 1 = 1682 items

+## Example Coverage Results

+### BPR

+Coverage: 0.1872

+### Pop

+Coverage: 0.0059

+The BPR model recommends a wider variety of items, while the Pop model mainly recommends the same popular items to most users.